Skip to main content

 3. Open BaseLayer from Applications

 On first launch, macOS Gatekeeper may block the app.
-If you see “BaseLayer can’t be opened because Apple cannot check it for malicious software,” go to System Settings → Privacy & Security, scroll down, and click Open Anyway.
+If you see a warning that the app can’t be opened, go to System Settings → Privacy & Security and click Open Anyway.

 Verify it’s running

 Once launched, you’ll see the BaseLayer icon in your menu bar (top-right of your screen).
 Click it to open the app window.
-The menu bar icon indicates status:
+The Connections tab shows what’s currently connected and ingesting.

 Auto-launch on startup

-BaseLayer is configured to start automatically when you log in.
-You can change this in Settings → General → Launch at login.
+BaseLayer starts automatically when you log in.
+You can change this in Settings → System Preferences → Start on Login.

 Updates

 BaseLayer checks for updates automatically.
-When a new version is available, you’ll see a notification in the app.
+When a new version is available, you’ll see a notification.
 Updates are downloaded and installed with one click.

 Uninstall